How can Family Therapy help families - Two therapists in the room

 This Is Not Something You Get Everywhere

+Having two therapists reflect together is not common in most therapy formats.
 Individual therapy doesn’t offer it.
 Standard counselling rarely includes it.
 Quick solution-focused sessions don’t create the space for it.

-It is something uniquely valuable in family therapy, because family therapy understands one crucial truth:
+It is something uniquely valuable in family therapy, because family therapy understands one crucial truth: No single story captures the whole system.

 When two trained professionals are holding the conversation, they are also holding:

-• and the complexity of the whole family
+The complexity of the whole family.

 That depth of containment is difficult to replicate elsewhere.